Are you looking at the list of approved AIP foods and asking yourself “Is there anything I can eat”?

 The first book I purchased and I still reference today is The Paleo Approach by Sarah Ballantyne.
 This book helped me to not only understand AIP but how to put it into practice without taking over my life.
 I jumped in with both feet.

-After a couple months on the program, I took a food intolerance test and found several foods and I did not get along.
+After a couple months on the program, I took a food intolerance test (MRT) that listed many foods that I should steer clear of for the time being.
 I followed the test and stayed away from the foods that did serve me and brought in even more colorful and nutrient dense foods.

 I started simple and I grew from there.
 Remember this….